1980 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The Reverse Of The 1980 Dime

-The reverse design centers on a flaming torch symbolizing liberty, flanked by an olive branch on the left representing peace and an oak branch on the right signifying strength and independence.
+The reverse design centers on a flaming torch symbolizing liberty, flanked by an olive branch on the left (representing peace) and an oak branch on the right (signifying strength and independence).
 These three elements form the heart of the design, capturing the spirit of America’s post-World War II era.

 The motto “E PLURIBUS UNUM” (Out of Many, One) stretches horizontally across the field, divided into sections by the torch and branches with centered dots separating the Latin words.
+Completely encircling the design along the smooth rim are the legend “UNITED STATES OF AMERICA” at the top and the denomination “ONE DIME” in slightly larger letters at the bottom.

 Other Features Of The 1980 Dime

 The 1980 dime measures 17.90 millimeters in diameter, making it the smallest circulating U.S. coin.
-Its thickness of 1.35 millimeters contributes to its distinctive thin profile, often remarked upon as remarkably slender compared to other denominations.
+Its thickness of 1.35 millimeters and weight of 2.27 grams were carefully calculated during the 1965 composition change to maintain compatibility with existing vending machines while eliminating silver.

 Also Read: Top 100 Rarest Dimes Worth Money (Most Expensive)